College Inn Bar

-The College Inn Bar is the oldest established business in Douglas, Wyoming and Converse County to survive in its original location.
-Established in 1906 by Theodore (Llee) Pringle, succeeding an 1887 bar known as "Lee Pringle's."
-The 1906 structure is a two-story masonry building, occupying the site of the frame Pringle's bar, which was moved two blocks away and which still survives.
+The College Inn Bar is the oldest continuously operating business in Douglas, Wyoming and Converse County to remain at its original location.
+It was established in 1906 by Theodore ("Llee") Pringle on the site of an earlier bar he had operated since 1887, known as "Lee Pringle's."
+The 1906 structure is a two-story masonry building constructed on the footprint of the original frame building, which was relocated two blocks away and still survives.

+Architecture and interior

-The College Inn Bar is a rectangular two story masonry building with 25 ft of street frontage, and 100 ft deep.
-The bar, made by the Brunswick-Balke Calendar Company of Chicago, features elaborate woodwork, with a mirrored marble and wood back bar.
-The mirrors were painted with western scenes in 1953.
-The barroom features taxidermy mounts and an arched vision screen with stained glass inserts, crowned by two stuffed golden eagles.
-Beyond the barroom is a lounge that used to feature ten curtained private booths, removed during Prohibition.
-The lounge retains call buttons and painted murals.
+The College Inn Bar is a rectangular two-story masonry building with 25 ft of street frontage and 100 ft of depth.
+The bar itself was manufactured by the Brunswick-Balke-Collender Company of Chicago and features elaborate woodwork, including a mirrored back bar of marble and wood.
+The mirrors were painted with Western scenes in 1953.
+The barroom is decorated with taxidermy mounts and an arched transom screen with stained glass inserts, surmounted by two mounted golden eagles.
+Adjacent to the barroom is a lounge that originally contained ten curtained private booths, which were removed during Prohibition; the lounge retains its call buttons and painted murals.

-The second floor originally had nine elaborately furnished guest rooms, with a tenth room for gambling.
-The building's structure incorporates railroad steel and steel cables in an early attempt at reinforced concrete.
-The basement served as a storeroom for liquor and beer.
+The second floor originally comprised nine elaborately furnished guest rooms and a tenth room designated for gambling.
+The building's construction incorporated railroad steel and steel cables in an early application of reinforced concrete techniques.
+The basement functioned as a storeroom for liquor and beer.

+Historic designation

-The College Inn Bar was placed on the National Register of Historic Places on July 10, 1979.
+The College Inn Bar was listed on the National Register of Historic Places on July 10, 1979.